-THE KIOWA FIVE, FORT SILL, OKLAHOMA In 1914, a Catholic nun began to teach three Kiowa boys ari lessons at the St. Patrick's Mission School in Anadarko, Oklahoma.
+THE KIOWA FIVE, FORT SILL, OKLAHOMA In 1914, a Catholic nun began to teach three Kiowa boys art lessons at the St. Patrick's Mission School in Anadarko, Oklahoma.
 Jack Hokeah, Spencer Asah, and Stephen Mopope were invited to the University of Oklahoma by art professor Oscar Jacobson in 1927 and were joined by Monroe Tsatoke and James Auchiah.
-The artists became known as the Kiowa Five and were part of a movement after World War I to recognize Native American art as equal in artistic quality.
+The artists became known as the Kiowa Five and were part of a movement after World War I to recognize Native American art as equal in artistic quality to western art.
+Paintings and silk-screened prints by the "Five Kiowa Artists" were exhibited in Prague, Czechoslovakia and France during the late 1920s.
+During the late 1930s, the Federal Art Project involved many Native American artists in the production of works of public art.
+Several of the Kiowa Five produced easel paintings and murals in public buildings throughout the West and Southwest, particularly in their home state of Oklahoma.

 The Fort Sill National Historic Landmark and Museum holds two works by Stephen Mopope (also known as Qued Koi, Painted Robe) commissioned by the U.S. Army.
 Both are currently in storage at Fort Sill awaiting reinstallation or display.
 Mopope was born in 1898 in Indian Territory of a family of artists.
 He credited his great uncle Silverhorn (Haungooah) as his first great art teacher and another great-uncle Oheltoint, who, with Haungooah, painted on tipis, and produced other Kiowa art pieces.
 Kiowa Field Agency Matron Susie Peters also provided instruction to Mopope, who later studied under art professors Edith Mahier and Jacobson at the University of Oklahoma.
 In addition to painting, Mopope also was a flute player, an avid dancer, and a farmer.
-His thermes invariably depict cultural aspects of Kiowa life.
+His themes invariably depict cultural aspects of Kiowa life.
 He was one of six Indian artists commissioned to paint murals in a new Federal Building for the U.S. Department of the Interior in Washington, D.C., along with fellow Kiowa artist James Auchiah.
 Mopope's primary mural subject is a ceremonial dance painted in oils, 6 by 60 feet in dimension.
 His work resides in the collections of the Gilcrease Museum and the Philbrook Museum of Art in Tulsa, the Oklahoma City Museum of Art, the Heard Museum in Phoenix, and the Museum of the American Indian in New York.
 Mopope died on February 2, 1974 at Fort Cobb, Oklahoma.